 I take a collaborative approach with the gallery.
 I am interested in supporting the creation of new and exciting work and developing artists careers both within New Zealand and internationally.

-2017 is a year of change for Melanie Roger Gallery with a relocation of the gallery space from Herne Bay to 444 Karangahape Rd.
+2017 is a year of change for Melanie Roger Gallery with a relocation of the gallery space from Herne Bay to 444 Karangahape Rd in Newton.
+Director Melanie Roger says “After seven years in Herne Bay in was time for a change.
+We’re excited to be joining other galleries on the art strip and connecting with existing as well as new audiences."

 In 2010, Gallery director Melanie Roger took over the long running Anna Bibby Gallery, renaming the space Melanie Roger Gallery at the beginning of 2011.
 She continued to work with artists such as Gavin Hurley, Sam Mitchell, Kristy Gorman, Martin Poppelwell and Stanley Palmer who had long term relationships with the Gallery.
 As well, it was at this time that a number of artists that Melanie had worked with previously joined the Gallery including Richard Orjis, Liyen Chong and Ruth Cleland as well as new rising talents Kirstin Carlin, Matt Ellwood, Tessa Laird, Erica van Zon, Peter Gouge, Claudia Jowitt, Emma Fitts and Tiffany Singh.
 As well, the Gallery works regularly with guest artists both emerging and established including Billy Apple, Peter Peryer, Patricia Piccinini, Henrietta Harris and Tame Iti on selected curatorial projects both within the space and externally at Art Fairs and pop up exhibitions.